 Filing an Appeal and Updating the Military System

 The 'Malshab' (IDF candidate) may appeal his\her personal determined medical profile under three conditions:

 - The candidate believes that the assigned profile does not match his\her qualifications.

 - It was determined that the candidate is unfit for military service or unfit for any defense service, but the candidate thinks otherwise.

 - There is a change in the candidate’s health situation and he\she must update the military system.

-The appeal my be uploaded in the personal area of the “Mitgaisim” website or alternatively, can be sent to the Meitav Unit's email address.
+The appeal my be uploaded in the personal area of the 'Mitgaisim' website or alternatively, can be sent to the Meitav unit's e-mail address.
 The appeal will be directed to the medical section for review and a decision.
 After sending the appeal, the candidate will receive a SMS confirming receipt.
 After reviewing the appeal the candidate will receive an answer.
-If the appeal is successful, you will be summoned to a medical committee or to the Mental Health Officer (“Kaban”) in the Recruitment Office.
+If the appeal is successful, you will be summoned to a medical committee or to the Mental Health Officer - 'Kaban' in the recruitment bureau.

 A Malshab (candidate) may request to be recognized as an “infantry exception”, even if his\her medical profile does not comply with the infantry requirements.
 The request should include the recommendation of a specialist who explains why the candidate is able to serve in combat duty despite his\her medical impairment.

-The documents must be sent to the Meitav e-mail address.
+The documents must be sent to Meitav's e-mail address.
 Please note that the decision to qualify or disqualify an "infantry exception", will be made by the military medical staff, and the medical documents from the physician will be considered as a recommendation only.